gilbruno/AirdropNftSolidity/README.md

 ## Proposed Solution
+The main smart contract for this challenge is **AirdropNft.sol** smart contract.
-I wrote the _AirdropNft.sol_ smart contract like a model for the contraints I was given.
+This contract is a model for the constraints I was given.
 This contract was not tested so it probably doesn't work.
 It's just a model written for a challenge and to learn about all NDT standards.